 A QUESTION OF REVELATION

-The Principle Function of Revelation in the New Covenant
+The Principle Function

 Q. Such as?

 A. I agree.
-In the case of a cancer infection is better to cut out too much than too little, just to be on the safe side.
+In case of a cancer infection is better to cut out too much than too little, just to be on the safe side.
 And this indeed is what we have done with our own revelations, throwing out anything which might be misunderstood or sealing them away for study by those who are more spiritually sensitive and able to discern their meaning.

 Q. And that is why so little is made public now, is it not?

 A. Yes.
 The deeper mysteries, like the mechanics of the atonement, are best left to those capable of understanding it.
 Giving deep revelations to the public is like giving a loaded gun to a child.
-I remember when as a teacher a pupil came up to me and asked how to make explosives.
-As a radical Muslim his intention was to build a bomb and do some mischief to some Israeli office in London.
-In the hands of a sensible person, the formula for explosive manufacture can be used for positive uses, like dynamiting quarries, but in this boy's hands would have been fatal.
+I remember when as a teacher a student came up to me and asked how to make explosives.
+As a radical Moslem his intention was to build a bomb and do some mischief to some Israeli office in London.
+In the hands of a sensible person, the formula for explosive manufacture can be used for positive uses, like dynamiting quarries, but in this young man's hands would have been fatal.
 Indeed, he was subsequently arrested for attempting to rob a bank with a dummy grenade and was deported from the country.

 A. No, not at all.
-A revelation that is personal to me may be just that -- personal.
-A revelation, once published, makes the person who reads it responsible -- accountable.
-Think about it -- if a revelation comes saying that being a fascist is incompatible with the Christian faith then no Christian should be a fascist!
+A revelation that is personal to me may be just that - personal.
+A revelation, once published, makes the person who reads it responsible - accountable.
+Think about it - if a revelation comes saying that being a fascist is incompatible with the Christian faith then no Christian should be a fascist!